LTSlw/Detours-wiki/OverviewHelpers.md

 Detouring 32-bit and 64-bit Processes
 =====================================

-***Note: Only the Professional editions of Detours support 64-bit processes.
-The non-commercial, Express editions of Detours only support 32-bit x86 processes.***

 The most common usage scenario for Detours is to detour functions in an existing application without modifying the orginal application binaries.
 In these scenarios, the user-supplied detour functions are packaged in a